svaarala/duktape/doc/logging.rst

 Duktape 1.x contains a built-in very minimal logging framework which has a small footprint (around 1kB), reasonably high performance, and makes it easy to change both the frontend and the backend of logging.
-It is easy to write log entries from both C and Ecmascript, and then redirect all the log output to a custom backend.
+It is easy to write log entries from both C and ECMAScript, and then redirect all the log output to a custom backend.
 Lazy formatting is also possible.

 In Duktape 2.x the logging framework was moved into an optional extra